WZW Partition Functions from Supersymmetric Localization: Shifted Weyl Action on

 \section{Shifted Weyl Action on $\Lambda_W/(k + N)\Lambda_R$}

-In this section, we prove the two claims \ref{enum: shifted_weyl_action} on the shifted Weyl action on $\Lambda_W/(k + N)\Lambda_R$.
-Let $\mu$ be an element in the weight lattice.
-We can subtract $\mu$ by an element inside $(k + N)\Lambda_R$ until the maximal difference between the components of $\mu$ (always nonnegative by definition) is at most $k + N$: if the maximal difference is achieved at $\mu_i - \mu_j > N + k$.
+In this section, we prove\footnote{We thank Zhipu Zhao for discussions on this proof.} the two claims \ref{enum: shifted_weyl_action} on the shifted Weyl action on $\Lambda_W/(k + N)\Lambda_R$.
+Let $\mu\in \Lambda_W$ be an $SU(N)$ weight.
+We can subtract $\mu$ by an element inside $(k + N)\Lambda_R$ until the maximal difference between any two components of $\mu$ (always nonnegative by definition) is at most $k + N$: if the maximal difference is achieved at $\mu_i - \mu_j > N + k$.
 We can subtract $\mu_i$ by $N + k$ and add to $\mu_j$ by $N + k$.
 The maximal difference decreases after this step.
 So this algorithm terminates.
 Now there are three possibilities: \begin{enumerate} \item The maximum difference between components of $\mu$ is exactly $k + N$.
 In this case, swapping the two components with the maximal difference is a Weyl transformation of determinant $-1$ that fixes $\mu$ up to $(k + N)\Lambda_R$. \item The maximum difference between the components of $\mu$ is strictly less than $k + N$ and the components are not distinct.
 Then we can swap the nondistinct elements. \item The maximum difference between the components is strictly less than $k + N$ and the elements are distinct.
 Then we use a Weyl transformation to map it to the fundamental chamber and subtract $\rho$ from it to obtain an integrable weight. \end{enumerate} To see that integrable weights have trivial stabilizers under the shifted Weyl action, assume that where $\lambda$ is integrable.
 Since $\lambda + \rho$ have pairwise distinct components, $r$ must be nonzero.
 A nonzero element of the root lattice must have both positive and negative components: $r_i > 0, r_j < 0$ for some $i\neq j$.
 The maximum difference between components of $\lambda + \rho$ is at most $k + N - 1$.
 Hence, the difference between any two components of $\lambda + \rho - w(\lambda + \rho)$ is at most $2(k + N - 1)$ which contradicts $(k + N)(r_i - r_j)\geq 2(k + N)$.